MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native-api-ref.md

 1. `null` if the app is currently running the JS bundle from the binary and not a CodePush update.
 This occurs in the following scenarios:

-   1. The end-user installed the app binary and has yet to install a CodePush update
+   1. The end user installed the app binary and has yet to install a CodePush update
-   2. The end-user installed an update of the binary (for example from the store), which cleared away the old CodePush updates, and gave precedence back to the JS binary in the binary.
+   2. The end user installed an update of the binary (for example from the store), which cleared away the old CodePush updates, and gave precedence back to the JS binary in the binary.

 2. A [`LocalPackage`](#localpackage) instance, which represents the metadata for the currently running CodePush update.